bird-house/birdhouse-docs/docs/source/tutorial_r.rst

 Rpy2
 ....
 There’s several R-to-python Python libraries but `Rpy2 <https://rpy2.github.io/doc/latest/html/index.html>`_ is probably the most well documented and most frequently used.
-Any R library can be accessed, as long as it is installed, with :code:`importr([package-name])`.
+As long as it is installed, a R library can be accessed with :code:`importr([package-name])`.
 Since R :code:`base` and :code:`utils` are installed with :code:`rpy2` you can import them:

 .. code-block:: Python